MaximeBonnin/dnd-characters-dataset-24/README.md

 After creating my [first Version of a dataset with 1.2 Million Characters](https://www.kaggle.com/datasets/maximebonnin/dnd-characters-test) pulled from dndbeyond, I now want to try again but get more characters and more detailled info about them.
 My general method will be the same as before (using the dndbeyond backend API to scrape characters) but I want to save them in a database this time.
 Last time I simply created csv files which were prone to crashing and getting corrupted when my code / hardware would fail.
 Now I would like to set this up in way where I can run my script in a VM on GCP and have it save each character (or batch of them) every few seconds.
 This requires both additional setup and analysis to find a good way to represent the data.

+> [!NOTE]
+> I was a bit worried about how WotC would react to this so I sent them an E-Mail and they said:
+>>"We are responding to let you know that upon review of the description of your project, it looks like your request is covered by our Wizards of the Coast Fan Content Policy, which you can find [here](https://company.wizards.com/en/legal/fancontentpolicy)."

 ## Roadmap
 - [x] Get sample character reponse from API to analyze
 - [x] Create goal for what data to extract and how to save it
 - [X] Write python script to get all data
-- [ ] Set up GCP environment with VM to run script
+- [X] Set up GCP environment with VM to run script
+- [ ] Analyze dataset
 - [ ] Publish dataset on Kaggle
-- [ ] Analyze dataset

 ### Get sample character reponse from API to analyze
 This step was easy as I pretty much just redid what I had done before.
 By checking the network tab while loading a dndbeyond character, one can see the backend API calls being made to this endpoint: ```https://character-service.dndbeyond.com/character/v5/character/{YOUR_CHARACTER_ID}?includeCustomItems=true```